 Let this home be filled with the blessing of joy and peace.

 Our B’Yachad students (8th through 12th grade) will be taking an exciting trip to Washington this month.
 Wonderful activities are being planned to explore our nation’s Capital.

-Our Religious School students have completed another exciting journey learning about our rich traditions and culture.
-The Kitah Hey class of 5776 has now graduated with the anticipation of returning as B’Yachad students in the fall, as our other Kitot move up and forward to another rung on our educational ladder.
-This academic year was an enjoyable and rewarding trip, filled with adventure and experiences that will help navigate our students’ religious and spiritual development for the rest of their lives.
+This academic year has been an enjoyable and rewarding journey so far, filled with adventure and experiences that helped navigate our students’ religious and spiritual development for the rest of their lives.
 Every step that we have taken has been a blessing, and I look forward to watching your children grow into fine young adults.